Wkasel/cdk-apollo-dynamo-serverless-stack/README.md

 # AWS CDK - Apollo - Dynamo w/ Serverless-Stack

 > Serverless stack is a set of higher-level functions that make working with CDK even easier than it already is.
 You coud just as well remove it and most of this would work.
+You can read more about Serverless Stack [here](serverless-stack.com).
+You can read more about AWS CDK [here](https://aws.amazon.com/cdk/).

 This is an extension of a base tutorial located [**here**](https://serverless-stack.com/examples/how-to-create-an-apollo-graphql-api-with-serverless.html)